-Rhode Island has a “track” system for divorces, meaning that a divorce is either on the “Nominal Track” or the “Contested Track.”
+Uncontested Divorce in RIRhode Island has a “track” system for divorces.
+As a result, a divorce is either on the “Nominal Track” (such as simple divorce) or the “Contested Track.”
 The party filing the divorce first may choose either track from the beginning.
-If they choose the nominal track, they will be given an initial (and hopefully last) hearing date that will be approximately 11 week from the date of filing.
+If they choose the nominal track, the initial (hopefully only) hearing date will be about 11 weeks from filing.

-Assuming a nominal hearing, then the parties must then wait 90 days for the Final Decree to enter, assuming the case was filed under “irreconcilable differences.”
+So, assuming a nominal hearing, then the parties must then wait 90 days for the Final Decree to enter.
+Of course this occurs only if you filed your case under the grounds of “irreconcilable differences.”
 The other common grounds for divorce is “living separate and apart for the space of at least 3 years.”
-If you file under this statute, you will need to wait only 20 days from the nominal hearing date to enter the final decree.
+If you file this way, however, you will only need 20 days from the nominal date to enter the Final Decree.